Financing a car is a common option for anyone looking to purchase a new or used vehicle.

 Keep in mind that financing companies prefer to lend money on new cars, or high-value newish used cars.
-The reason for this is because if you default on the loan, they will have the best chance of recuperating their loss by reselling a valuable vehicle.
+The reason for this is that if you default on the loan, they will have the best chance of recuperating their loss by reselling a valuable vehicle.
 Another reason is that they will make more profit in interest charges on a higher loan amount.

 To get the best financing rate, the first thing you need to do is to evaluate your credit situation.
 The way that this works is that you will need to provide the lending institution with the information they seek to determine your creditworthiness.